WORKSHOP/RESIDENCY PROJECT

 THURSDAY, August 13 - Arrival in Rochester

-TIME: 12 - 5pmSet up and technical instruction
+TIME: 12 - 5pm Set up.
+Technical instruction

 TIME: 10-5pm

-• YOUR PROJECT Share your project with the group.
+• Share your project with the group.

 10am - 12pm: Open “Office” Hours: Participants come to the workshop space with files.